I am reading a most amazing book by a husband and wife team who began a small farm, La Ferme du Bec Hellouin, in 2004 in Normandy.

 Chadwick grew his crops on rounded raised mounds and used the “double dig” method – removing the top soil layer, exposing the subsoil or hardpan beneath, breaking it up, adding organic matter, and replacing the topsoil that was initially removed.
 This provided greater drainage and aeration.

-The techniques were studied by John Jeavons of Ecology Action, who wrote a popular book promoting these methods under the name GROW-BIOINTENSIVE.
+The techniques developed by Chadwick and the movement he spawned were studied by John Jeavons of Ecology Action, who wrote a popular book promoting these methods under the name GROW-BIOINTENSIVE.
 Jeavons’ book, HOW TO GROW MORE VEGETABLES THAN YOU EVER THOUGHT POSSIBLE ON LESS LAND THAN YOU CAN IMAGINE (usually abbreviated to just the first five words), was first published in 1974.
-It helped to revive and extend the French Intensive Methods for a new generation in a new country.
+An organic gardening classic, it helped to revive and extend the French Intensive Methods for a new generation in a new country.

 Even at the height of market gardening, the people who were most impressed with the results did have some reservations.